Make It Nasty

-"Make It Nasty" is a song by American rapper Tyga.
-The song was released on May 2, 2012.
-The song is on his second studio album, Careless World: Rise of the Last King.
+"Make It Nasty" is a song by American rapper Tyga, from his second studio album, Careless World: Rise of the Last King.
 For the chart dated February 27, 2012, "Make It Nasty" debuted at number 91 on the US Billboard Hot 100.
 It was released officially when Tyga returned from his "Careless World" Tour.
 The song was originally on Tyga's mixtape "#BitchImTheShit".
 On March 19, 2020, the single was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units over a million units in the United States.

 Music video

 The music video for "Make It Nasty" was uploaded to YouTube on December 4, 2011, and it contains explicit content.
 It was directed by Alex Nazari.
-On July 28, 2012 a second video containing explicit content was released for the song directed by Colin Tilley.
+On July 28, 2012, a second video containing explicit content was released for the song directed by Colin Tilley.